-The passage of the AIA was a culmination of efforts spanning several years of congressional efforts; and the product of a push by the companies at the forefront of the twenty-first century new technology business titans.
+The passage of the AIA was a culmination of efforts spanning several years of Congressional efforts; and the product of a push by the companies at the forefront of the twenty-first century new technology business entity titans.
 The legislation brought about monumental changes in the patent law in the way that patents are procured (first inventor to file instead of first to invent) and how they are enforced (the administrative challenges to patent validity through the PTAB IPRs).

-The 113th and 114th Congresses also grappled with then newly proposed patent law reforms that, if enacted, would have presented additional tectonic shifts in the patent law.
-Major provisions of the proposals included: fee-shifting measures (requiring loser pays legal fees-counter to the American rule); strict detailed pleadings requirements, promulgated without the traditional Rules Enabling Act procedure, which exceed those of the Twombly/Iqbal standard applied to all other civil matters in federal courts; and the different standards applicable to patent claim interpretation between the PTAB IPR proceedings and Article III court litigation concerning patent validity.
+The 113th and 114th Congress also grappled with then newly proposed patent law reforms that, if enacted, would have presented additional tectonic shifts in the patent law.
+Major provisions of the proposals included: fee-shifting measures (requiring loser pays legal fees - counter to the American rule); strict detailed pleadings requirements, promulgated without the traditional Rules Enabling Act procedure, that exceed those of the Twombly/Iqbal standard applied to all other civil matters in federal courts, and the different standards applicable to patent claim interpretation between the PTAB IPR proceedings and Article III court litigation concerning patent validity.

-The executive and administrative branch have also been active in the patent law arena.
-President Obama was a strong supporter of the AIA and in his 2014 State of The Union Address essentially stated that, with respect to the proposed patent law reforms aimed at "patent troll" issues, we must innovate rather than litigate.
-Additionally, the USPTO has embarked upon an energetic overhaul of its operations in terms of patent quality and PTO performance in granting patents, and the PTAB has expanded to over 250 administrative law judges in concert with the AIA IPRs' strict timetable requirements.
+The Executive and administrative branch have also been active in the patent law arena.
+President Obama was a strong supporter of the AIA and in his 2014 State Of The Union Address, essentially stated that, with respect to the proposed patent law reforms aimed at "patent troll" issues, we must innovate rather than litigate.
+Additionally, the USPTO has embarked upon an energetic overhaul of its operations in terms of patent quality and PTO performance in granting patents, and the PTAB has expanded to almost 250 Administrative Law Judges in concert with the AIA IPRs' strict timetable requirements.

-The Supreme Court, along with the other branches of the U.S. government, has raised the profile of patent cases to historical heights.
-From 1996 to the present term, there has been a steady increase in the number of patent cases decided by the Court.
-For example, patent cases decided during the 2014-2015 term the patent cases constituted almost ten percent of the Court's docket.
+The Supreme Court, in addition to the Articles I and II co-equal branches of the U.S. government, has raised the profile of patent cases to historical heights.
+From 1996 to the present term there has been a steady increase in the number of patent cases decided by the Court.
+For example, in the 2014-15 term, patent cases occupied almost ten percent of the Court's docket.
 Prior to the last two decades, the Supreme Court would rarely include more than one or two patent cases in a docket that was much larger than those we have become accustomed to over the more recent terms.